 Also, Warren Worthington is apparently involved in a sex tape scandal of some kind.
 Why didn’t we ever get that tie-in, Marvel?

 Wolverine puts down the newspaper after the vendor calls him “man-wolf”, and we see he’s already changed into a red shirt and fedora for some reason.
 A guy drives up to him on a motorbike – it’s actually Sam Guthrie, Cannonball – and Wolverine socks him, saying “nothing personal” before driving off on the bike.
 Do you think he also did that to whoever he got the fedora from?
-Now that wouldn’t be personal.
+Now that would be personal.

 Wolverine’s first stop is Westchester, naturally, where he creeps through some begonias like a freak and sniffs the window.
 Some people would’ve just used google maps, Logan!
 Why do you always have to be sniffing at windows and the like?
 He breaks into the house anyway, and finds that a family are living there, in the mansion.
 Realising there’s no sign of Xavier or the X-Men anywhere in the building, he leaves.
 Google, Logan!